 History of the Turkish Van Cat

-The Turkish Van is an ancient breed that’s rare even in its native place of origin.
+The Turkish van is an ancient breed that’s rare even in its native place of origin.
 It developed naturally in the region of central and southwest Asia (the present-day countries of Iran, Iraq, and parts of the Soviet Union and Turkey).
-The breed name comes from a common name used in the area—Van—and the original cats were simply called “vancats.”
+The breed name comes from the name of a lake and a city in the region, both called Van, and the original cats were simply called “vancats.”

 Turkish Van Cat Care

-The texture of the Turkish Van’s semi-long, soft coat has been likened to cashmere.
-Because the breed developed in a region that experiences temperature extremes, the Turkish Van’s coat changes according to the season.
-To keep the cat warm in cold weather, the winter coat is longer and thicker, with tufts of hair often sprouting between the toes.
-The winter coat also has feathering on the ears, legs, feet and belly, but the hair on the face remains short.
-Mature Turkish Vans also have a full neck ruff and brush tail.
-The Turkish Van experiences a seasonal heavy shed to reveal its summer coat, which is much shorter to help the cat stay cool in the warm months.
-You might need to brush your Turkish Van more during this shedding period, but throughout the rest of the year weekly brushing is all that’s needed to keep the coat looking sleek and feeling soft.
-Thanks to its unique texture, the Turkish Van’s coat naturally resists matting.
+The Turkish van experiences a seasonal heavy shed to reveal its summer coat, which is much shorter to help the cat stay cool in the warm months.
+You might need to brush your Turkish van more during this shedding period, but throughout the rest of the year, weekly brushing is all that’s needed to keep the coat looking sleek and feeling soft.
+Thanks to its unique texture, the Turkish van’s coat naturally resists matting.

 Common Health Problems

-The Turkish Van is a large cat.
-The breed is slow to mature, taking an average of three to five years to finish growing and reach their adult weight of 7 to 20 pounds.
+The Turkish van is a large cat.
+The breed is slow to mature, taking an average of three to five years to finish growing and reach their adult weight of up to 20 pounds.
 In general, the breed is quite healthy and long-lived.
-Breeders generally keep kittens with the mother until 12 to 16 weeks of age, at which time they are ready to go home to their new families.

 Diet and Nutrition

-Because the Turkish Van is already a large cat, it’s especially important not to overfeed.
-Staying lean is key to preventing weight-related health issues like diabetes, heart disease and arthritis.
-Feed measured meals at regular times two to three times a day.
-Leaving food out all day (free feeding) can increase snacking and lead to your Turkish Van gaining too much weight.
-Consult with your veterinarian or breeder regarding the best food to feed your Turkish Van cat.
+Because the Turkish van is already a large cat, it’s especially important not to overfeed.
+Staying lean is key to preventing health issues.
+Leaving food out all day (free feeding) can sometimes be tolerated without weight gain because of this breed's high activity level.
+Consult with your veterinarian or breeder regarding the best food to feed your Turkish van cat.

 Affectionate and friendly